rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 300 px
    :align: center

 It becomes readily clear now from the picture above that alternative *a03* strictly outranks in fact all the other alternatives.
-Hence, *a03* appears as **Condorcet winner** and my be recommended as best decision action in this illustrative preference modelling exercise.
+Hence, *a03* appears as **Condorcet winner** and may be recommended as *best decision action* in this illustrative preference modelling exercise.

 XMCDA 2.0 storage
 .................